brianmed/HostIt/README.md

 ## Summary

-The main features of HostIt are being a reverse proxy, running and monitoring executables, and static file serving.
-In addition, the port assignment between executables and the reverse proxy can be assigned at run time.
+HostIt is a reverse proxy, executable watchdog, and static file server with dynamic port assignment between the reverse proxy executables.
+Also, manual port assignment is possible.

 HostIt has been has been tested with Docker (running the blogging engine Ghost).